redbubble/gated_release/README.md

 GatedRelease::Gate.get('gate-name').percentage!(10)
 ```

+## Credits

+Thanks to John Sardine for the table css: http://johnsardine.com/freebies/dl-html-css/simple-little-tab/

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.